Sauravroy34/amfoss_tasks/task_01/SOLUTION.md

 # Commands used to push
 ### ```git push```
-it used to push contents to the repository after adding and commitng
+it used to push contents to the repository after adding and comiting

 ### solution.png
 ![solution](https://github.com/Sauravroy34/amfoss-task/assets/136881235/175ed305-6bbd-4af8-b609-80dc9e07faeb)